Luis Garavito: Unidentified youth

 In 1988, Garavito lured an unidentified victim and sexually assaulted him near a restaurant called El Arepazo in the Alto del Río sector of Quindío's Calarcá, a location where several bodies were later found within a 20-meter proximity of one another.

 Eleven years later, on 25 January 1999 (Garavito's 42nd birthday), and following a devastating earthquake, authorities found the owner of El Arepazo—which was reduced to rubble—who described Garavito and pointed them in his direction, saying he had known him for many years but avoided him due to his drinking problem and aggressive tendencies.

 Carlos Alberto

-In the early 1990s, Garavito would approach 10-year-old Carlos Alberto in the Circasia sector of Quindío.
+In the early 1990s, Garavito approached 10-year-old Carlos Alberto in the Circasia sector of Quindío.
 Offering him gifts and 200 pesos in exchange for work, Garavito led Carlos to the Alto de la Taza where he amicably spoke with the child.
 Upon reaching a secluded hill spot, Garavito placed a knife at Carlos' throat before proceeding to bind, rape, and torture him.
 After doing so, Garavito asked Carlos whether he enjoyed it.
 Humiliated and fearful of Garavito, Carlos stated that he liked it, prompting Garavito to leave after stating, "See you next week.
 That's how I like it, that you [also] like it."